Atrides/eth-proxy/README.md

 #Features

-* Additional 10%~20% increase of earning compared to standard pools
+* Additional up to 20% increase of earning compared to standard pools
 * ETH stratum proxy
+* Automatically failover via proxy
 * Only one connection to the pool
 * Workers get new jobs immediately
 * Submit of shares without network delay, it's like solo-mining but with benefits of professional pool
 * Central Wallet configuration, miners doesn't need wallet as username
 * Support monitoring via email
 * Bypass worker_id for detailed statistic and per rig monitoring
+* pass submitHashrate to pool

 #How it works